-This page lists emergency resources for artists and arts organizations, sorted by discipline, followed by general assistance organizations.
+This page lists emergency resources for artists and arts organizations (and their staff), sorted by discipline, followed by general assistance organizations.
 These resources are available for a variety of reasons – from natural disasters to personal medical needs – and will be updated continuously.

 For the main County of Sonoma emergency and recovery resources, visit SoCo Emergency: Recover for the 2020 Walbridge/Meyers Fires, the 2019 Kincade Fire, the 2019 Russian River Flood, and the 2017 Sonoma County Wildfires.
 For Sonoma County’s current information on the coronavirus, visit SoCo Emergency: Novel Coronavirus.
 For arts-specific resources on the novel coronavirus, visit our 2020 COVID-19 Resources page.
 Scroll to the bottom of this page for general support and relief resources.

 RELIEF ORGANIZATIONS FOR CREATIVES